Disclosure (band)

-Disclosure is an English electronic music duo consisting of brothers Howard (born 11 May 1994) and Guy Lawrence (born 25 May 1991).
+Disclosure is an English electronic music duo consisting of two brothers Howard (born 11 May 1994) and Guy Lawrence (born 25 May 1991).
 They grew up in Reigate, Surrey.
 Their debut studio album, Settle, released on 3 June 2013, by PMR Records, was nominated for Best Dance/Electronica Album at the 2014 Grammy Awards.
 They released a second studio album, Caracal, on 25 September 2015 which was also nominated for Best Dance/Electronic Album at the 2016 Grammy Awards.
 Their third studio album, Energy, was released on 28 August 2020, and was nominated for Best Dance/Electronic Album at the 2021 Grammy Awards, alongside the fourth single from the album, "My High", which was nominated for Best Dance Recording.

 Early life

 Disclosure were born to professional musician parents.
 Their father played in rock bands, including 'No Angry Man' and 'The Look Book' alongside his brother and Guy's godfather, and is now a professional auctioneer, whilst their mother, a session musician, fronted bands, toured on cruises, sang advert jingles, and was one of the first performers to entertain the British Army after their recapture of the Falkland Islands.
 Guy started playing the drums at the age of three, and Howard started playing the bass at the age of eight.
 Both also learned to play the guitar and the piano and Howard to sing.

 They both attended Reigate College.
 During this period, the boys studied music and music technology.
 By the age of 15, Howard listened mainly to funk, soul and maudlin singers, whilst Guy listened predominantly to hip hop, dubstep and was the drummer in an indie-style guitar band with school friends.